 Security took away some of my AA and AAA rechargeable batteries.
 They claim only 6 are allowed and I had 13 excluding those inside devices.
 Note that this is not my first flight in Argentina with the exact same batteries in my bag.
 But it’s better for it to happen now than on the way in.
 I suppose if I had put some of them in my checked luggage all would be fine.
 As I was leaving Argentina for the third time was also the first time they wanted a thumbprint and a photo at immigration.

-As I sat down at the gate for another long wait the rain started, and it wasn’t just a little bit.
+The rain started right when I sat down at the gate for another long wait, and it wasn’t just a little bit.
 Excellent timing for me, though a bit of rain in the last few days would have been fine to cool down.

 Then at boarding I got assigned a new seat.
 I was annoyed, because this was an aisle seat instead of the window seat I had specifically selected.
 When I got to the new seat the annoyance quickly disappeared, as I once again got a whole row of three to myself.
 I only wonder why they didn’t bump the guy in the middle seat of my original row here instead.
 Thus, the overnight flight home was fine.